nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">

-:exclamation: **Caution:** If your changes to the data file makes its format invalid, ModTrek will discard all data and start with an empty data file at the next run.
+:exclamation: **Caution:** If your changes to the data file makes its format invalid, **MODTrek** will discard all data and start with an empty data file at the next run.
 </div>

 [Back to Table of Contents](#toc)